 Channels based on time or program or proposal identifier

 If no channels are specified when Ginga starts up it simply creates a

 default channel named Image.
 New channels can be created using the

 + button in the

-workspace menu also adds a new channel using a default name.
+workspace menu also adds a new channel using the name specified in the

 - removes the currently selected